Western Xia: Huizong (1068–1086)

 The seven-year-old Bingchang, posthumously Emperor Huizong of Western Xia, succeeded his father, Emperor Yizong of Western Xia.
 Under the regency of empress dowager Liang, the Xia reverted to Tangut rites in 1069.

 Huizong's reign began with an inconclusive war with the Song dynasty in 1070–1071 over Suizhou.
 In 1072 Huizong's sister was married to Linbuzhi (Rinpoche), the son of the Tsongkha ruler, Dongzhan.
 These events occurred under the regency of the Empress Dowager Liang and her brother, Liang Yimai.
 Huizong was married to one of Yimai's daughters to ensure the continued control of the Liang over the imperial Weiming clan.
-In 1080 Huizong rebelled against his mother's dominance by discarding with Tangut ritual in favor of Chinese ceremonies.
-A year later a plot by Huizong and his concubine, Li Qing, to turn over the Xia's southern territory to the Song was uncovered.
+In 1080 Huizong rebelled against his mother's dominance by discarding Tangut rituals in favor of Chinese ceremonies.
+A year later an alleged plot by Huizong and his Han concubine, Li Qing, to kill Liang Yimai and to turn over the Xia's southern territory to the Song was uncovered.
 Huizong escaped an ambush by Yimai at a banquet but was eventually captured.
 Li Qing was executed and Huizong was imprisoned in a dungeon.
 The emperor's loyalists immediately rallied their forces to oppose Liang rule while Yimai tried to in vain to summon them with the imperial silver paiza.

 Seeing the infighting breaking out in the Xia, the Song decided to go on the offensive.
 In 1081, the Song dynasty launched a five-pronged attack on the Xia.
 After initial victories, Song forces failed to take the capital of Xia, Xingqing, and remained on the defensive for the next three years.
 Xia counterattacks also experienced initial success before failing to take Lanzhou multiple times.
 In 1085, the war ended with the death of Emperor Shenzong of Song.

 In the summer of 1081, the five Song armies invaded Western Xia.
 Chong E defeated a Xia army, killing 8,000.
 In October, Li Xian took Lanzhou.
 On 15 October, Liu Changzuo's 50,000-strong army met a Xia force of 30,000 led by the Empress Regent Liang's brother.
 Liu's commanders advised him to take a defensive position, but he refused, and led a contingent of shield warriors with two ranks of crossbowmen and cavalry behind, with himself leading at the front with two shields.
 The battle lasted for several hours before the Xia forces retreated, suffering 2,700 casualties.
 Afterwards, Liu captured a large supply of millet at the town of Mingsha, and headed towards Lingzhou.
 Liu's vanguard attacked the town's gate before the defenders had a chance to close it, dealing several hundred casualties, and seizing more than 1,000 cattle before retreating.
 Liu wanted Gao Zunyu to help him take Lingzhou, but Gao refused.
 Then Liu suggested they take the Xia capital instead, to which Gao also refused, and instead took it as a slight that he could not take Lingzhou.
 Gao relayed his version of events to the Song court, then had Liu removed from command, merging the two forces.